 The four artists in this exhibition have developed their practice in the UAE, establishing a strong regional track record, as well as an emerging international presence.
 They share a speculative practice, extrapolating imagined worlds within existing ones.

 Each installation offers an imaginary journey derived from the artists’ real-world observations of everyday life.
-In Khalid’s performative installation, she invites viewers to embrace personal well-being as a commodifiable trend, while Kaoud’s playground keeps visitors on high alert to ever-present risk.
-In two very different landscape installations, Zedani and Jumairy each propose worlds in which our natural bodies and the landscape around us manifest biological or artificial intelligence.
+In Raja’a Khalid’s performative installation, a.quiet.wave, she invited viewers to embrace personal well-being as a commodifiable trend, while Kaoud’s playground, Unknown Safety, kept visitors on high alert to ever-present risk.
+In two very different landscape installations, Between Muddles and Tangles, and_ A Comma, In Arabic_, Zedani and Jumairy each proposed worlds in which our natural bodies and the landscape around us manifest biological or artificial intelligence.

-The exhibition is curated by Maya Allison (NYUAD Chief Curator, and Galleries Executive Director).
+The exhibition was commissioned and curated by Maya Allison (NYUAD Chief Curator, and Galleries Executive Director).
 She writes:

 These three emirates (Sharjah, Dubai, and Abu Dhabi) host what has evolved into a diverse art ecology.
 Still, few international audiences are aware of the rising generation of contemporary artists living and working in the UAE.
 The community today, as much as ever, come from a mix of international backgrounds, and very often their work is in dialogue with both where we are, and the many cultures that converge in the UAE.
-This exhibition offers a rare lens onto one specific recurring theme that I’ve observed in this emergent scene, a theme that these four artists in particular express through their distinctly arch, speculative, conceptual practice.
+This exhibition and its archive, will, I hope, offer a rare lens onto one specific recurring theme that I’ve observed in this emergent scene, a theme that these four artists in particular express through their distinctly arch, speculative, conceptual practices.

 (b.
 1987, Sharjah, UAE, lives and works Dubai and Sharjah, UAE)

-Kaoud is currently working as a copy editor at Sharjah Art Foundation.
+Kaoud is currently working as copy editor and writer.
 She lives and works between Dubai, UAE, and London UK.